Common types of health insurance plans

 Point of service (POS) plans

 A POS health policy combines the features of an HMO and a PPO plan.
-It’s so named because participants can choose whether to go in- or out-of-network for care at each point of service.
+Participants can choose whether to receive in- or out-of-network care at each point of service.
 But, they may have to select a PCP from the plan's network providers.
+This is the least common type of plan on the ACA individual market, with only 4% of enrollees having one2.

 POS plans typically have copays for office visits and prescription medications.
 They also have deductibles and coinsurance for other health services.
 Generally, PCP services, like routine or preventive care, aren't subject to the deductible.